openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-uiAbilityContext.md

 startAbilityByType(type: string, wantParam: Record<string, Object>,
     abilityStartCallback: AbilityStartCallback) : Promise\<void>

 Implicitly starts a given type of UIExtensionAbility.
 This API uses a promise to return the result.
-It can be called only by the main thread.
+It can be called only in the main thread and by applications running in the foreground.

 **Atomic service API**: This API can be used in atomic services since API version 11.